-In this beautiful homily for The Ascension of the Lord, Year A, Father Hanly looks at our doubts and feelings of inadequacy and then reminds us the salvation of the world is now in our hands.
+In this beautiful homily for The Ascension of the Lord, Year A, Father Hanly assures us it is natural to have doubts, but he reminds us the salvation of the world is now in our hands.

-And you notice in today’s gospel, we have disciples who doubt.
+As you notice in today’s Gospel, we have disciples who doubt.
 And sometimes we think disciples are not allowed to doubt, they should never doubt, that there’s something wrong with them if they doubt, in fact, it’s a sin if they doubt.
 And it isn’t, which we will get to in a minute.

-As you know, if you come to these Masses regularly, you know that whenever anything is happening in the Old Testament or the New Testament, it happens at the top of a high mountain, because beginning with the First Covenant is given to Moses on the top of a high mountain with thunder and lightning, and beautiful quietness.
-And it begins with the people of Israel, the chosen people, the whole odyssey up to the time of Jesus.
+As you know, if you come to these Masses regularly, you know that whenever anything is happening in the Old Testament or the New Testament, it happens at the top of a high mountain, because beginning with the first covenant is given to Moses on the top of a high mountain with thunder and lightning — and beautiful quietness.
+And it begins the people of Israel, the chosen people, the long odyssey up to the time of Jesus.

 Anyhow, he brings them up to the top of the mountain and

 When they saw him, they worshiped, but they doubted.

 It’s alright to doubt, because, sometimes, if you don’t doubt, you will never learn to love.
 If you don’t doubt, you will never learn the true depths of another person.
 Because the response to doubt is faith, and it’s a very empty faith that sometimes isn’t torn with little doubts here and there.
 In fact, sometimes, they’re almost daily events.

 And so it is that we Christians understand faith as the proper response to doubting.
 We’re not cynical people that doubt everything, but we do doubt many, many things.

 And the apostles, the poor apostles who were to be with Jesus and to feel the greatness of God in a very special way, at times they doubted.